What is an Early Californio Bridle Horse?

 In the balanced based method the signal is when the rider moves his body and equipment slightly out of balance, without tension.
 The horse then yields by finding the balance and relief that is built into the equipment and the rider’s body.
 If ridden and taught correctly, the only time pressure is used would be when the horse is not paying attention to the balance change.
 This “pressure” becomes less necessary throughout the horse’s life and training, as does the amount of balance change needed to get the same result from the horse.
 Therefore, to compare this style to other styles of riding is difficult because it's so different than every other method I know of.

 The people who developed this system understood how a horse worked.
 They developed tools, when used properly, which would enhance the horse’s performance in a very intuitive manner for the horse.
+The biggest problem I find is what is intuitive and natural for the horse is often counter intuitive and unnatural to the human.

 What is the difference between the classical Californio method and other methods?

+For me, it is a refinement of communication.
 This whole method is built around protecting the mouth of the horse so communication can be acquired without pain or force, but through understanding and knowledge.
 The use of the two-rein with the spade bit allows me to relate to the horse when it is not following direction by making their actions harder or uncomfortable not painful.
 This method also allows me to have the greatest control of the horse’s entire body with the least amount of influence from me.
+This allows me to rope or work a cow without getting in the horses way, which in turn allows them to work better with less effort.

+A lot of people seem to be intimidated by the whole early California style of riding.
 In reality it is just an almost lost art of being able to ride effectively and consistently with one hand, without splitting our reins away from the horses spine too much.

 I think a bridle horse should not only be handy, they should also have a very graceful way of moving.
 They should carry themselves in collection without aid of the rein.
 When they are collected they will have the arch of neck so often described by the men of old.
 They should have a love of their work yet always remain supple to the rein.
 They should be trustworthy and brave and a pleasure to be around either mounted or on foot.
 A true bridle horse will always try and find the balance of the bit as well as the balance of the rider.
 When I judge a bridle horse I think of some of the qualities of a ballroom dancer while they float around the floor with intricate foot work and upper bodies are in frame: this is what I look for in the bridle horse’s top line.
 I also look for this in the rider.
 While their hips and legs may be doing quite a lot, their upper body is quiet and straight over the horse’s spine.